 Tim grew up in Littleton, CO, was an exchange student and soccer player in Hannover, Germany, and attended the University of Colorado in Boulder where he received a B.A. in Biology.
 He earned his Masters of Science in Economic Development and Entrepreneurship from the University of Houston at Victoria School of Business.
-He is married, has two children who attend Cinco Ranch High School, and enjoys travel, playing hockey, golf and mountain biking.
+He is married, has two children in college, and enjoys playing hockey in the senior leagues in Sugar Land, TX.